 Given the very high rates of combined blood sugar dysregulation and mood disorders, and the link between the two, it suggests that paying closer attention to our blood sugar levels could be a valuable tool in pursuing optimal mood and mental health.

 Large population studies of nearly 70,000 women have shown that diets high in added sugars and with a high glycemic impact (meaning they are known to raise blood sugar) increase the odds of depression.
-Another study showed that participants given diets of 60% carbohydrates, including foods expected to raise glucose levels, had significantly worse depressive mood scores than those given diets of 40% carbohydrates that included foods less likely to raise glucose levels.
+Another study showed that participants given diets of 60% carbohydrates, including foods expected to raise glucose levels, had significantly worse depressive mood scores than those given diets of 40% carbohydrates which included foods less likely to raise glucose levels.

 It’s thought that TNF𝛂, a pro-inflammatory chemical elevated in patients with diabetes, decreases the levels of serotonin in the brain.
 Serotonin is a neurotransmitter implicated in depression, and serotonin reuptake inhibitors (SSRIs, which increase serotonin levels in the brain) are the most commonly prescribed antidepressants.

-There may be biological reasons why insulin resistant states can lead to anxiety: When researchers removed insulin receptors from the brains of mice, they found it triggered anxiety behaviors.
+There may be biological reasons why insulin-resistant states can lead to anxiety: When researchers removed insulin receptors from the brains of mice, they found it triggered anxiety behaviors.